-This Cooperative Fire Protection Agreement is made and entered into by and between the United States Department of Agriculture, Forest Service (USFS), Humboldt-Toiyabe National Forest (HTF), individually referred to as Forest Service; United States Department of Interior, Bureau of Land Management, Carson City District and Winnemucca District, collectively referred to as BLM; and the Truckee Meadows Fire Protection District, hereinafter referred to as the District.
-When represented jointly the Forest Service and BLM will be referred to as Federal Agencies.
+This Cooperative Fire Protection Agreement is made and entered into by and between the United States Department of Agriculture, Forest Service (USFS), Humboldt-Toiyabe National Forest (HTF), individually referred to as Forest Service; United States Department of Interior, Bureau of Land Management, Carson City District; Winnemucca District; and NorCal District, collectively referred to as BLM; and Washoe County, hereinafter referred to as the County, hereinafter referred to as Forest Service and BLM will be referred to as Federal Agencies.
 Collectively, all will be referred to as Parties.